 This is my fifth visit to Santasia, my first time seeing it @ the Whitefire, and I must admit within six years the show has gotten tighter and better, without losing a morsel of its unique comedic charm.
 Brothers Shaun and Brandon Loeser and four other actors: Andrew J. Hillis, James Elden, Lon Gowan, and Art Oden sing, dance, act and fool around as chums tend to do in a nonstop, side-splitting bevy of sketches not unlike those of Saturday Night Live, where good old silliness reigns supreme.

-decorations in strategic places and a lot of love, became the best of the crop.
+Variety is at the core of the show, and the highlights include not only the sketches, but musical numbers too - and some surprises.
+Each of the actors presents a favorite Christmas memory.
+Hillis' involves his dad always picking out a sparse Charlie Brown Christmas tree, which with large decorations in strategic places and a lot of love, became the best of the crop.
 Shaun Loeser's is a bit more dramatic about an extra-special father/son relationship filled with arguments and love.
 There are infectiously funny chorus numbers with all six guys parodying A Chorus Line, Chicago and The Full Monty - with toys on the kids' and elves' minds - nicely choreographed by Tania Pearson-Loeser.
 Then there are an abundance of off-the-wall comic sketches like the one involving three contemporary wise men appraising their gifts of gold, frankincense and myrrh, or the one about a dysfunctional family Christmas dinner, or reluctantly putting up the Christmas lights on the roof to please dear old dad, Santa's workshop run Mafia style, and my favorite of all, Sledding, about a disastrous bob sled ride down a snow-covered mountain.

 Interspersed with the live scenarios and musical numbers are priceless short film segments - even a commercial or two - with some pretty great claymation including Pulp Christmas, San Andreas Snowman and Penguins Don't Fly.
 That little plastic penguin on top of the Loeser kids' roof in Chicago has become over the years the standout character - practically their mascot - in this delightfully hilarious and clean family show.
 There are several scenes with some of the men in drag, but all for fun - and in the best of taste.
 Brandon Loeser's little sister Chrissy and the quietly seductive piano barfly come immediately to mind here - a hoot!
 My love for Santasia is undiminished after eleven years.
 It's a cult hit for its legions of fans.
 So, if you haven't joined that list yet, hurry and get to the Whitefire between now and Christmas Eve.
 Buy tix now as they are selling out fast!

-By Jennifer Fordyce
+by Jennifer Fordyce

 Santasia is a non-stop series of comedic holiday skits in the likes of Saturday Night Live and The Kids in the Hall and is not only recommended but required to official kick-off the sugar-filled bliss of the holiday season.
 For almost 10 years now, Santasia continues to revamp the classics of the holiday season from Rudolph the Red Nose Reindeer to the Abominable Snowman into a multimedia production that drives Los Angeles theatre patrons into a fit of laughter while evoking memories from childhood and the angst of believing in a fat guy in a red suit that may or may not leave you a gift on Christmas day.